AlexXanderGrib/node-tdlib/docs/api/index/namespaces/types/namespaces/default/type-aliases/getMessageStatistics$Input.md

 > **getMessageStatistics$Input**: `object`

 Returns detailed statistics about a message.
-Can be used only if message.can_get_statistics == true
+Can be used only if messageProperties.can_get_statistics == true

 ## Type declaration